bevyengine/rfcs/rfcs/53-generalized-hierarchy.md

    largely provides the same benefits.
  - This design has (nearly) guarenteed global consistency.
 The hierarchy cannot be arbitrarily mutated in inconsistent between synchronization points.
+   Changes are deferred to a until the end of the current stage instead of a single global maintainence system.
  - The cache locality when iterating over the immediate children of an entity is retained.
 This saves an extra cache miss per entity when traversing the hierarchy.
+ - The removal of `PreviousParent` should reduce the archetype fragmentation of the current solution.
  - Any update to the hierarchy is "atomic" and is `O(n)` in the number of children an entity has.
 For any practical hierarchy, this will typically be a very small n.